-The physical and emotional changes that come with menopause can complicate intimacy.
+The physical and emotional changes that come with menopause can complicate intimacy or sexual health.

 But because sexuality, and in particular women's sexuality, is such a taboo subject in American culture, we don't talk about it.
 And what doesn't get discussed, generally doesn't get solved.

 But times and attitudes are changing: there are more platforms now for women to get information and solutions and engage in conversation about the very real, very natural changes happening in their bodies.